-NGI – whose curriculum is now taught at the Institute of Culinary Education – taught the world how to turn humble plants into insanely delicious high-end food, waaay before vegan food was cool.
+NGI – whose curriculum is now taught at the Institute of Culinary Education – showed the world how to turn humble plants into insanely delicious high-end food, way before vegan food was cool.
 Shiitake “bacon” is one of their hallmark techniques.

-This technique is now widely used by plant-based cooks everywhere, so I can’t say with 100% certainty that NGI invented it.
-But, it is where I learned about it, which is why I’m giving them full credit.
+It’s now widely used by plant-based cooks everywhere, so I can’t say with 100% certainty that NGI invented it.
+But it is where I learned about it, so I’m giving them full credit.

 What is Shiitake Bacon?